winitzki/scall/tutorial/programming_dhall.md

   IncompleteTransformer T //\\
   { frun : ∀(M : Type → Type) → ∀(N : Type → Type) → ∀(g : ∀(a : Type) → M a → N a) → ∀(a : Type) → T M a → T N a }
 ```
-We omitted the `Monad` evidence for `M` and `N` in the type signature of `frun` because it is never needed in practice for implementing that function.
+The type signature of `frun` does not require `Monad` evidence for `M` and `N` because it is never needed in practice for implementing that function.

 A definition of `blift` for complete transformers can then be written via typeclass constraints: